 Relapse Prevention Hotline

 If you feel a craving coming on or sense you may be nearing a relapse, call the National Rehab Hotline at 866-210-1303.
-Cravings typically last no more than seven minutes — a single phone call can help you ride one out before it becomes something harder to walk back.
+Cravings are time-limited and often last 7 to 20 minutes.
+A single phone call can help you get through a craving before it becomes harder to walk back.

 What Is a Relapse?